wp-plugins/leaguemanager/readme.txt

 You can insert standings manually, e.g. if you just want to manage your home teams matches and don't bother about the rest.
 Put the following code either in your wp-config.php or functions php of your theme.

 `define('LEAGUEMANAGER_MANUAL', true);`

+** Can I customize the frontend display?**
+Yes you can.
+Just copy any file from the directory view into a subdirectory "leaguemanager" in your theme directory and the plugin will load this one.

 **How can I display the widget statically**